Mural Capabilities Statement

 2014 Station of the Cross XII (Crucifixion) by Jose Francisco Zervin, 1800, 12’ x 7’, Mission San Juan Capistrano in California located in the Father Serra Chapel oil on canvas encased in the wall with architectural molding.
 Hidden and forgotten for 40 years, this very important painting was recently found.
 The painting conservation treatments on this Spanish Colonial monumental painting included, removal from the building and reinstallation, consolidation of flaking paint, rips and hole repair, special lining to compensate for the 10 sections (seams) of fabric, cleaning, filling, inpainting, varnishing.
 Multiple public relations presentations and fundraising collaborations were also provided. http://tipsforfineartcollectors.org/oil-paintings/200-year-old-painting-newly-restored-returns-to-mission-san-juan-capistrano/

-2014 – 2015 Baptistry Murals in Manti, LDS Temple, 9’ x 9’ by Robert Shepherd, 1934, oil on canvas marouflaged.
+2014 – 2015 Murals at an undisclosed location for the Corporation of the President in Manti, UT, 9’ x 9’ by Robert Shepherd, 1934, oil on canvas marouflaged.
 Failure of plaster layers required removal and reinstallation onto same wall.
 Removal and prep for reinstallation was complicated by old lead adhesive.
 Click here to see toxic materials mitigation.

-2014 The Second Coming of Christ by John Scott, Washington DC temple of the Church of Jesus Christ of Latter-day Saints, 15’ x 30’ oil on canvas marouflaged.
+2014 Mural at an undisclosed location for the Corporation of the President, Washington DC, 15’ x 30’ oil on canvas marouflaged.
 This masterpiece was previous worked on ineptly causing damage to paint layers.
 Careful cleaning, inpainting and varnish were required to bring the image back into focus, restore damage, restore lost contrast and depth of field.

-2014 Original murals of the St. George Temple of the Church of Jesus Christ of Latter-day Saints in St. George, Utah.
-3,500 sq. ft of murals in 4 rooms.
+2014 Murals at an undisclosed location for the Corporation of the President Saints in St. George, Utah.
+3,500 sq. ft of murals.
 Oil on canvas murals marouflaged by various artists between 1915 – 1925.
 Work included consolidation of flaking, fills, inpaint, surface cleaning, local varnish.

 2014 Cody Wyoming Historical Visitor’s Center Murals by Edward T. Grigware, 1951, 9’ from bottom up to the curvature of the dome x 80’ the circumference of the room.
 Oil on fabric (linen) marouflaged.
 Vandalism had sprayed/thrown material on the unvarnished murals.
 The stains were removed, the entire surface was cleaned and varnished.
 Here is a video we made of the inspection process before we did the actual work: Click Here

-2012 – 2013 1 mural room in the Salt Lake Temple of the Church of Jesus Christ of Latter-day Saints, Salt Lake City, Utah.
+2012 – 2013 Murals at an undisclosed location for the Corporation of the President, Salt Lake City, Utah.
 1906, 1924 3,500 Sq. ft.; Oil on plaster; Murals cleaned of discolored varnish, over paint removal and other previous repairs, consolidation of flaking, Conservation team included the use of client’s interns to be an educational experience for them.
-For video showing example of similar unusual cleaning technique see video: http://www.youtube.com/watch?v=ylknyN5juYw

-2012 – 2 mural rooms in the Salt Lake Temple of the Church of Jesus Christ of Latter-day Saints, Salt Lake City, Utah.
+2012 – Murals at an undisclosed location for the Corporation of the President, Salt Lake City, Utah.
 5,600 Sq. ft of murals treated for maintenance (cleaning) and disaster preparedness reasons (varnishing) even though these murals are in a very clean environment.
 Conservation team included the use of client’s interns to be an educational experience for them.

-2012 – 4 mural rooms in the Idaho Falls Temple of the Church of Jesus Christ of Latter-day Saints, Idaho Falls, Idaho.
+2012 – Murals at an undisclosed location for the Corporation of the President, Idaho Falls, Idaho.
 12 murals treated for maintenance including cleaning of drip stains, cleaning of surface grime, stabilizing of flaking paint, adjust unevenness in appearance of previous repairs, readhere lifting fabric from wall.

 2012 7th St. Alterpiece – Jim Morphesis Monument by Kent Twitchell, 1984, 15’ x 45’, acrylic on sailcloth glued to cement.
 The first mural worked on as a result of the MCLA efforts.
 Located on the freeway, graffiti and older discolored varnish coatings were removed, then retagged, then cleaned again, retagged and then cleaned and recoated again.
 See webpage with videos: http://www.savefreewaymurals.com